Callbook Database Support

 This section explains:

-Search for a callsign in the Callbook Databases
+How and where you can search for a callsign in the Callbook databases

 The search for a callsign is performed in two ways: